trpc-group/trpc-cpp/docs/en/http_protocol_service.md

 #### Register `HttpController`

-Using the `HTTP_HANDLER` macro, users can easily register `Controller`-like interfaces to the route:
+Using the `TPRC_HTTP_HANDLER` macro, users can easily register `Controller`-like interfaces to the route:

 Note: `Controller` does not inherit the `HttpHandler` class, but only has the same interface signature.